Wilder Kaiser, located in the Tirolean Alps of Austria is the perfect place to go if you love skiing and other winter activities.

 There are activities for every fitness level so it’s suitable for everyone.

-It’s a great destination for both couples, solo travellers or families.
+It’s a great destination for both couples, solo travelers or families.
 I visited by myself and found the locals to be very friendly – especially after living in Germany :).

 Know Before You Go to Wilder Kaiser

 - Plan to spend at least a few days to a week to experience all the winter activities.

 - Don’t just go skiing one day at SkiWelt.
 There’s SO much more to do in Wilder Kaiser.

 - Ski at SkiWelt but also get off the slopes to try snowshoeing, winter hiking, and toboganning.